26 June 2024

 “But now we’ve learned that using natural drains, which blend in with the environment, not only do a better job of preventing floods but also help protect our local plants and animals.”

-In 2019, the ACT Government teamed up with the University of Canberra (UC) to construct what the government described at the time as the Southern Hemisphere’s “largest rain garden” at the entrance to Lake Tuggeranong.
-Other smaller ponds were constructed nearby.
+In 2019, the ACT Government built what was described at the time as the Southern Hemisphere’s “largest rain garden” at the entrance to Lake Tuggeranong.
+Other smaller ponds and rain gardens were constructed nearby.

 regenerated waterway